Lmhog/Lmhog/README.md

 - 👋 Hi, I’m @Lmhog
 - 👀 I’m interested in Home Assistant and Homey.
-- 🌱 I’m currently learning Home Assistant in my home, and Homey at my cabin up in the north of the norwegian mountans.
+- 🌱 I’m currently learning Home Assistant in my home in Mo i Rana, and Homey at my cabin up in the north of the norwegian mountans.
 - 💞️ I’m looking to collaborate on everything :-)
 - 📫 How to reach me lmhogaas@gmail.com